PrashantShivajiBhapkar/Deep-Learning/README.md

 # Deep Learning

-This contains various mini projects on Deep Learning.
+This contains various mini projects in Deep Learning.